kissartisan/I-commit-to/kissartisan/javascript/react/epicreact.dev/react-hooks.md

 Relevant URL: https://epicreact.dev/modules/react-hooks/useeffect-persistent-state-extra-credit-solution-1

-## Difference of Managed State vs Derived State
+## useState: tic tac toe > Managed and Derived State
 - Managed State: State that you need to explicitly manage
 - Derived State: State that you can calculate based on other state